machinekoder/machinekit-chip/README.md

 sudo nmcli device wifi connect '(your wifi network name/SSID)' password '(your wifi password)' ifname wlan0
 ```

-Once connect you are ready to install Machinekit.
+Once connected you are ready to install Machinekit.

 <a name="install"/>
 ## Install